What is Asylum?

 Do I need an asylum lawyer?

-Asylum cases are notoriously complex, and with individuals at risk of persecution or death, the stakes are extremely high.
+Asylum cases are notoriously complex, and with individuals at risk of persecution or death, the stakes for asylum applicants are extremely high.
 Our immigration lawyers are experts in supporting our asylum seeker clients to successfully argue their cases and obtain the right to stay in the UK.

 No matter what stage your claim is at, and no matter the complexity, we can work with you to ensure that you are given the strongest possible legal representation and support.
 We can assist with high-quality translation and document fact-checking services to ensure that your case proceeds as quickly as possible.